 Contrary to what some people say, divination is not “a gift.”
 Psychics are either charlatans or demonized folks.
 If these psychics really know the future, why don’t they play some lottery instead?
 After all, they would know all the right numbers and win every time.
 Why are they sitting in a place and asking for your money to tell you your future?
 Many of them actually “fish” for information from their clients to make their predictions.

 Some divination methods are also dubious.
 In numerology, for example, its said that the number of one’s name and date of birth can be used to predict the future.
-The problem is that, different cultures use different calendars.
+The problem is this, different cultures use different calendars.
 Take the date June 5, 2014 in the Gregorian calendar as an example.
 In the Chinese calendar, it’s JiSi 8, 4712.
 In the Hebrew calendar it’s Sivan 5, 5772.
 In the Muslim calendar it’s Sha’ban 7, 1435.

 In addition, demons are behind divination.
 The Bible speaks of a demon-possessed girl in Philippi who made money for her owners by predicting the future (Acts 16:16).
 The passage says: “And it came to pass, as we went to prayer, a certain damsel possessed with a spirit of divination met us…”

 Historically, the oracle of Delphi, Greece, was the most celebrated citadel of prophecy in the pagan world where kings and rulers sought counsel.
 A large python image was kept at this oracle temple which according to Greek myths was said to guide the temple.
 Through the image, the pythoness would invoke the python spirit to possess her and speak the oracles.

 When Paul cast the demon out of the girl, she totally lost her ability to tell the future.
 Note: the information she gave was true (“these men are the servants of the most high God”), but it came from a demon.
 Psychics can actually give accurate predictions, but they are still from demons.
 Demons have knowledge of what happens on earth or what has happened in the lives of everyone.